This post is also available in: Français (French) Deutsch (German) 日本語 (Japanese)

 The resistor color coding scheme might seem a bit difficult for you at first, but as you dive deep into electronics, you will find it very easy to interpret.
 Each axial resistor has four color bands, three of which tell the resistance value, and the fourth one indicates the tolerance value of the resistor and is of either silver or golden color.

 While reading the resistance value, always keep the tolerance band on your right side and read the colors from the left side.
 The table below shows the value each color represents.

 Consider a resistor that has brown, black, orange, and gold-colored stripes.
 To decode its resistance value, let’s look at the table above.
-Brown corresponds to the first digit, i.e., 1, black translates to 0, which is the second digit.
+Brown corresponds to the first digit, i.e., 1, and black translates to 0, which is the second digit.
 This makes it 10.
 Then, orange represents the multiplier; 103, and gold represents 5% tolerance.
 This creates a resistance value of 10kΩ with 5% tolerance.

 Parallel vs. Series Connection

 You can connect two or more resistors in two main ways; series and parallel.
-Series connection is when you connect two resistors one after the other, while a parallel connection is when you connect the ends of a resistor to the ends of another resistor.
+A series connection is when you connect two resistors one after the other, while a parallel connection is when you connect the ends of a resistor to the ends of another resistor.
 The circuit diagrams below show how you can connect two resistors in series and parallel.

 In a parallel connection, the current I, coming from the battery, is divided into two currents I1 and I2.
-After passing through the parallel resistors, these separate currents join again to form the current I, which heads back into the battery.
+After passing through the parallel resistors, these separate currents join again to form current I, which heads back into the battery.
 The voltage across both resistors remains the same.
 So, you should remember that in parallel connection of resistors, current divides, while voltage remains the same.

 The total value of resistance in the case of parallel resistors is calculated using the following formula: